Debiased Orthogonal Boundary-Driven Efficient Noise Mitigation: Boundary Principle Analysis

-\paragraph{Cone effect may induce orthogonal boundary shift.} Recent literature~\citep{mindthegap,querybank,conebert} has demonstrated that the cone effect is a general phenomenon in deep neural networks, where the learned embedding subspace forms a narrow cone and the orthogonal boundary encounters a positive shift.
-Based on this, a hypothesis is that the interaction boundary in Figure.~\ref{fig:introduction} is the shifted orthogonal boundary.
+\paragraph{Cone effect may induce orthogonal boundary shift.} Recent literature~\cite{mindthegap,querybank,conebert} has demonstrated that the cone effect is a general phenomenon in deep neural networks, where the learned embedding subspace forms a narrow cone and the orthogonal boundary encounters a positive shift.
+Based on this, a hypothesis is that the intersection boundary in Figure~\ref{fig:introduction} is the shifted orthogonal boundary.
 To prove this, we simulate the process of selecting random vectors in high-dimensional space and randomly generate thousands of pairs mapped into the shared embedding space.
 We find that all similarity of these random vector pairs tends to a fixed value, with the low-variance cosine similarity almost lying in the middle of clean and noise distributions (see Table.~\ref{table:mean_var}).
-An interesting phenomenon is that if we compare the mean with the intersection points in Figure.~\ref{fig1:a}-\ref{fig1:d}, we find they are almost exactly the same.
-This suggests that the interaction boundary is highly likely to be a shifted orthogonal boundary in cone space.
+An interesting phenomenon is that if we compare the mean with the intersection points in Figure~\ref{fig1:a}-\ref{fig1:d}, we find they are almost identical, suggesting that the intersection is highly likely to be a shifted orthogonal boundary in cone space.